What Was The Transporter Effect Created With On Star Trek: The Original Series?

 Answer: Aluminum Powder

-The special effects found in the original Star Trek looked futuristic on the screen but were surprisingly low-tech in real life.
+The special effects found in the original Star Trek looked futuristic on the screen, but were surprisingly low-tech in real life.
 The automatic doors located around the ship, for example, were anything but automatic.
-They were actually opened by two film crew members pulling on a pulley and rope system–many of the bloopers from the show hinged on a film crew member day dreaming at their post and letting an actor walk right into the still closed doors.
+They were actually opened by a film crew member yanking on the main control wire, which activated the wires running through the pulleys and opened the doors.
+Many of the bloopers from the show hinged on a film crew member daydreaming at their post and letting an actor walk right into the still closed doors.

-In this regard the transporter system on the Starship Enterprise was no different.
-The actors and actresses on the show would walk onto the transporter set, take their places, be filmed for a few moments, and then–as the audience would later see it–be beamed down for some exciting adventure on the planet below.
-In reality the actors would simply step back off the transporter set and then, in the post processing, a sort of compositing magic would happen.
+In this regard, the transporter system on the Starship Enterprise was no different.
+The actors and actresses on the show would walk up onto the transporter platform, take their places, be filmed for a few moments, and then—as the audience would later see it—be beamed down for some exciting adventure on the planet below.
+In reality, the actors and actresses would simply step down off of the transporter platform and then, during post-processing, a sort of compositing magic would happen.

-To create the effect, Anderson set up a slow motion camera, inverted on its axis, and pointed at a dark production stage.
-He then back lit the focal plane and sifted aluminum powder down through the frame creating a sort of sparkling snow effect.
-This footage was then later, using an analog masking and post processing technique, layered over the outline of the actors.
-If you’ve ever wondered why the transporter seems to freeze the people in place before beaming them down, it’s because compositing the image over a moving actor was simply too time consuming.
-Freeze framing them allowed the film crew to use only a single mask in order to create the effect.
+To create the effect, Anderson set up a slow-motion camera, turned it upside down, and pointed it at a dark production stage.
+He then backlit the focal plane and sifted grains of aluminum powder down through the frame creating a sort of sparkling snow effect.
+This footage was then later, using an analog masking and post-processing technique, layered over the outline of the actors.
+If you’ve ever wondered why the transporter seems to freeze the people in place before beaming them down, it’s because compositing the image over a moving actor was simply too time-consuming.
+Freeze framing them allowed the film crew to use just a single mask in order to create the effect.

-When you see the crew beam down in a burst of shimmering light and atomic rearrangement, what you’re actually seeing is light shining off thousands of aluminum shavings lit with a high power stage lamp.
+When you see the crew beam down in a burst of shimmering light and atomic rearrangement, what you’re actually seeing is light shining off thousands of grains of aluminum powder backlit with a high power stage lamp.